wmde/wikibase-release-pipeline/development/docs/adr/0001-docker-image-repository.md

 ## Context

-Currently the Wikibase docker images are built on travis and deployed to Dockerhub.
+Currently the Wikibase Docker Images are built on travis and deployed to Dockerhub.

 There are a number of existing docker repositories we could consider to host our images.
 We need not pick only one repository but for the purposes of documentaion and clarity we probably want a single canonical one then other repositories could then be "syndicated" from the canonical one.